lisa-butler/Dive-Tables/MyREADME.md

 * The outpts given where the program needed to reference the google sheet were correct.
 Yes.

+**Error Handling and input control:**
+Error handling and input control were very interesting elements of this project to tackle.
+I encountered potential errors at each input and had to put measures in place to mitigate them.

+The initial input is asking for a user name, i worded the welcome message below in such a way that it was still accurate if the user just hit return, for example: the input requests a name, the terminal then prints "Welcome to the Buehlmann Tables {name}".
+This can be read just as cleanly with the name left blank.

+The second set of options where this was encountered was the main menu.
+The user selects between the options of;
+    deco
+    plan
+    info
+    and exit

+In order to ensure that the input was one of these, i used a simple else statement in the else if these options were within.
+This simply printed "Invalid input, please try again".

+The plan options were slightly more difficult to account for.
+I needed to ensure that the dept did not exceed 51m and the time did not exceed 125 minutes, as these tables do no account for values outside of this range.
+I did this by having the program check if they were >125 or >51.
+I then needed to ensure that the inputs were numbers only.
+This was done using the except ValueError function inside a while statement.
+This proved to be a very efficient way of doing this and held up to testing.

+The same methods as above were used to ensure that the numbers inputted for the deco calculations were both >51 and >125 and also that they were numbers.

 <!-- **Testing using Google Lighthouse:**

 Testing with Lighthouse was straightforward and did not raise any significant issues.